jerbotron/Pi-Connect-4/docs/communication.md

 ## Game States

 * Initialize pubhub and other things.
 Wait for players to connect.
-* When a player request to join a game, look for an available player number (1 or 2).
-Send them this player number, and mark it as used.
-If there are no player numbers, send a "game is full" message.
-Joining as a new player will automatically set this as "ready".
+* When a player request to join a game, look for an available player color (RED or YELLOW).
+Send them a player color, and mark it as used.
+If there are no player colors available, send a "game is full" message.
 * Once we have two players, initialize the game and send out a "game start" message to the two connected players.
-This message should include the color that the player will be using.
-* Every turn, to the player whose turn it is, we will send a "request move" message.
-Once they send a move message, we will repond with a "move received" message, and update the game state as necessary.
+* Every turn, to the player whose turn it is, we will send a "your turn" message.
+Once they send a move message, we will repond with a "move received" message, and update the other player on the new game board state.
-* The player will send wither "left" or "right" commands, until finally they send a "drop" command.
-  "left" and "right" commands will move the cursor around - a "drop" command will lock in their move.
-We'll process the move, then let the other player know it is their turn.
 * At any point, a player can send a "leave game" message, which will automatically end the game.
   We will send a "game over" message with the reason being that one player left.
 At this point we will wait for players once more.